wmakley/wmakley.github.io/_posts/2020-07-11-intro-to-jpql-for-activerecord-users.md

 }
 ```

 Not too bad, right?
-You might be thinking it looks type-safe, fairly intuitive, and succinct.
+You might be thinking it looks type-safe, fairly intuitive, and succinct (as much as Java ever can be).

 ### Lazy Loading